dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 **Efficiency** - chatbots are expected to work in real-time, but Knowledge Bases tend to be a huge document.
 In order to search such large sets, indexation can be helpful.
 Indexation creates a data structure that accelerates recovery operations in a database table at the cost of additional records and disk space.
 I think we should take into account that some words are more common than others.
 One of the indexation techniques that exploit this property in NLP is TF-IDF, which informs about the frequency of occurrence of terms, taking into account the proper balance of the meaning of the local term and its meaning in the context of the full collection of documents.

 **Typos and text correction** -  Everyone makes mistakes, but humans are able to understand even the most misspelled text, but for a machine its a hard task.
 Luckily typos can be fixed easily with few tools.
 Most basic technique relays on finding similar words based a threshold on Levenshtein distance to accept correction.
 There are more techniques (Selection Mechanism, Language Model, etc.) Like always a hybrid of these techniques works the best.
-Here you can find some example of those methods Spell Correction.

 ## Answer generation and understanding